 For purposes of this post, let’s say a drop bar mountain bike is a bike with drop-style handlebars that is designed for off-pavement adventures.

 What kind of off-pavement adventures?
 Anything from gravel to singletrack, though we’re not really referring to smooth pristine gravel here (because that would be the sweet spot for a gravel bike).
 Think chunky gravel, two track, and dirt trails of light to moderate technicality.
-Stuff that kindly requests or even demands a 2″ or wider tire.
+Stuff that kindly requests or even demands a 2″ or wider tire and mountain bike geometry.
 Most of these bikes will sport 29″ wheels these days, but 27.5 can be found here and there.

 And what kind of drop-style handlebars?
 Probably not the narrow ones you’d find on a road bike.
 Many drop-bar MTBs sport wide flared drop bars with funky curves and angles, generally designed to offer more stability on rough terrain and comfy all-day hand positions (more on bar choices below).